sinacd/Imposter-game/README.md

-# Imposter-game
+# Imposter-game ongoing( not finished )
-python 2d game - made by pygame -
+python 2d game - made by pygame